Taxation of international executives

 The following countries have a social security totalization agreement with the United States.

 KPMG LLP’s Global Mobility Services practice has offices throughout the United States.
-Below noted is the office for the GMS practice’s national partner-in-charge.
+Below noted is the office for the GMS practice’s national partner-in-charge and regional leaders.

 51 John F. Kennedy Parkway